Symplectic semi-characteristics: Introduction

 \section{Introduction}

-In three consecutive papers \cite{tty1st}, \cite{tty2nd}, and \cite{tty3rd}, Tsai, Tseng, and Yau introduced the filtered cohomology $F^pH^*(M,\omega)$ of a symplectic manifold $(M,\omega)$.
-This cohomology filtered by $p$ involves the information of the symplectic form $\omega$ and is different from the de Rham cohomology of $M$.
-The $p = 0$ part given in \cite{tty1st} and \cite{tty2nd} is called the primitive cohomology of $(M,\omega)$, and the $p\geqslant 1$ part given in \cite{tty3rd} is generalized from the primitive cohomology.
-One important application of the filtered cohomology is to distinguish different symplectic manifolds.
-For such examples, see \cite[Section 4]{tty2nd} (by computing the cohomology groups) and \cite[Section 6]{tty3rd} (by clarifying the product structures).
-In addition, Tanaka and Tseng \cite{tanaka_tseng_2018} proved that the mapping cone complex determined by the map $\wedge\omega^{p+1}$ between de Rham complexes computes the filtered cohomology $F^pH^*(M,\omega)$.
+In three consecutive papers \cite[(3.14), (3.22)]{tty1st}, \cite[(1.5), (1.6)]{tty2nd}, and \cite[(1.2), Theorem 3.1]{tty3rd}, Tsai, Tseng, and Yau introduced the $p$-filtered cohomology groups $F^pH^k(M,\omega)\ (0 \leqslant k\leqslant 1+2p+\dim M)$ of any symplectic manifold $(M,\omega)$.
+The $p = 0$ case in \cite[(3.14), (3.22)]{tty1st} and \cite[(1.5), (1.6)]{tty2nd} is called the primitive cohomology of $(M,\omega)$, and the $p\geqslant 1$ case in \cite[(1.2), Theorem 3.1]{tty3rd} is generalized from the primitive cohomology.
+Different from the classical de Rham cohomology, this $p$-filtered cohomology includes the information of the symplectic form $\omega$.
+Thus, an important application of the $p$-filtered cohomology is to distinguish different symplectic structures.
+For the examples of this application, see \cite[Section 4]{tty2nd} (by computing the primitive cohomology groups) and \cite[Section 6]{tty3rd} (by computing the product structures).
+In addition, Tanaka and Tseng \cite[Theorem 1.1]{tanaka_tseng_2018} proved that the mapping cone complex determined by the map $\wedge\omega^{p+1}$ between de Rham complexes computes the $p$-filtered cohomology.

-In this paper, we focus on the $p = 0$ part, i.e., the primitive cohomology.
-The motivation behind our main question is an interesting fact about the primitive cohomology: When the symplectic manifold is closed, the Euler characteristic of the primitive cohomology is equal to zero.
-This fact was originally proved in \cite{tty1st} and \cite{tty2nd} by verifying the duality between cohomology groups.
-Recently, based on Tanaka and Tseng's mapping cone complex model, Clausen, Tang, and Tseng \cite{tangtsengclausensymplecticwitten} gave another proof using a Morse function.
+In this paper, we focus on the $p = 0$ part, the primitive cohomology.
+Our work starts from an interesting fact about the primitive cohomology: When the symplectic manifold $(M,\omega)$ is closed, the Euler characteristic

+of the primitive cohomology is equal to zero.
+This fact was originally proved in \cite[Proposition 3.26]{tty1st} and \cite[Proposition 3.7]{tty2nd} by verifying the duality between cohomology groups.
+Recently, using Tanaka and Tseng's mapping cone complex, Clausen, Tang, and Tseng proved the symplectic Morse inequality \cite[Theorem 1.4]{tangtsengclausensymplecticwitten}, also showing (\ref{primitive euler}) is zero.
+Intuitively speaking, we may say that the even-degree part of the primitive cohomology contains the same amount of information as the odd-degree part.

-Recall that for any closed oriented odd-dimensional manifold $N$, the Euler characteristic of the de Rham cohomology of $N$ is also zero.
-Let $b_i$ be the dimension of the $i$-th de Rham cohomology group of $N$.
-When $\dim N = 4n+1$, Kervaire \cite{kervaireoriginalpaper} took out the even-degree part of the de Rham cohomology of $N$ and defined the semi-characteristic
+We then ask whether $F^0H^{\text{even}}(M,\omega)$ is an obstruction to some geometric object.
+Here, to some extent, we are motivated by the Kervaire semi-characteristic in a similar scenario.
+Recall that for any odd-dimensional closed oriented manifold $N$, the Euler characteristic of the de Rham cohomology of $N$ is zero.
+Let $b_k$ be the dimension of the $k$-th de Rham cohomology group of $N$.
+The $\mathbb{Z}_2$-valued Kervaire semi-characteristic (See \cite[Introduction]{kervaireoriginalpaper}, \cite[Section 1]{lusztig}, and \cite[Section 4]{atiyah2013vector}) of $N$ is defined to be